Agreement Cover

 An attorney can give you information about state laws and local court procedures; however, an attorney cannot give legal advice to both parties.
 The attorney can only represent one of the parties.

-Because of this, the non-represented side always has the right to seek counsel from another attorney.
+Because of this, the non-represented side always has the right to seek counsel or advice from another attorney.

 What happens if we do not have an Agreement?